Pascal Barbot

 Pascal Barbot (born 7 June 1972) is a French chef.
-His restaurant L'Astrance in Paris has two Michelin stars as of 2021, and had three stars from 2007 to 2019.
-His restaurant was also listed for several years among The World's 50 Best Restaurants where he was ranked 13th in 2011.
+His restaurant L'Astrance in Paris earned one Michelin star 2023, a year after the reopening of the restaurant at a new location, and has kept the star ever since.
+Previously L'Astrance had three stars from 2007 to 2018 before being demoted to two stars in 2019.
+In a 2013 review, food writer Elizabeth Auerbach declared that Barbot "belongs to the small but illustrious group of French chefs who have a truly international profile and are thus the ambassadors of modern French cuisine."

 Career

 After his graduation from the hotel school of Vichy, Barbot began his cooking career at the Buron de Chaudefour in Chambon-sur-Lac, Puy-de-Dôme.
 He then went to Clermont-Ferrand and London at the restaurant Saveurs of Joël Antunes.
 In 1993, he did his national service in the Navy in New Caledonia, where he became the chef to the Pacific admiral.